 Isaiah D. Hart Bridge

 The Hart Bridge Expressway connects MLK, Jr. Parkway with the Isaiah D. Hart Bridge linking Downtown and Midtown with Empire Point and St. Nicholas to the southeast.
-Tolled until 1989, the bridge carries both U.S. 1 Alternate and Florida 228, though the state road is unsigned.
+Tolled until 1989, the bridge carries both U.S. 1 Alternate and SR 228, though the state road is unsigned.

 A continuous steel through truss bridge, the Hart Bridge was constructed as part of the Commodore Point Expressway system of freeways.
 Work on the expressway network and high level bridge started in 1964.
 The signature component of the system was named after the founder of Jacksonville, Isaiah D. Hart.3

 The Hart Bridge opened on November 2, 1967.
 It cost $8.8 million to build, with bonds paid off by tolls.4 The 17-span bridge incorporates a cast in place concrete deck accommodating four lanes of traffic.
-Totaling 3,844 feet overall, the bridge' 1,093 foot unit over the main navigational channel is the longest highway bridge span in the state.3 It provides 141 feet of vertical clearance to sea going vessels on the St. Johns River.4
+Totaling 3,844 feet overall, the bridge's 1,093 foot unit over the main navigational channel is the longest highway bridge span in the state.3 It provides 141 feet of vertical clearance to sea going vessels on the St. Johns River.4

 Emerson Expressway transitions into an arterial (Emerson Street) west from U.S. 90 between the Spring Park and Englewood communities.
 U.S. 1 Alternate crosses paths with Interstate 95 just east of the end at U.S. 1 (Philips Highway).

-Prior to the completion of the 20th Street and Haines Street Expressways, U.S. 1 Alternate combined with U.S. 90 Alternate along Arlington Expressway and Mathews Bridge between Midtown and Southside Boulevard.
+Prior to the completion of the 20th Street and Haines Street Expressways, U.S. 1 Alternate combined with U.S. 90 Alternate along Arlington Expressway and the Mathews Bridge between Midtown and Southside Boulevard.
 Southside Boulevard then took U.S. 1 Alternate south back to U.S. 1 near Greenland.

 - "Change Coming To MLK Parkway?"
 Metro Jacksonville, November 7, 2012.